Wind-River/vxworks7-ros2-build/README.md

 [INFO] [talker]: Publishing: "Hello World: 1"
 ```

-## VxWorks ROS2 development
+## VxWorks ROS 2 development

-The following example shows how to develop and run ROS2 package called `my_package` under VxWorks.
+The following example shows how to develop and run ROS 2 package called `my_package` under VxWorks.
 It is recommended to prototype it first under the native ROS 2 build environment that contains the same ROS 2 version as a VxWorks one.
-After package is developed and tested, it can be copied and compiled under VxWorks ROS2 build environment.
+After package is developed and tested, it can be copied and compiled under VxWorks ROS 2 build environment.

-### Step 1: create and test new ROS2 package under native ROS2 build environment
+### Step 1: create and test new ROS 2 package under native ROS 2 build environment

-1. Follow [the procedure](#native-ros2-compilation) of how to prepare native ROS2 build environment.
+1. Follow [the procedure](#native-ros2-compilation) of how to prepare native ROS 2 build environment.
-2. Create a new ROS2 package
+2. Create a new ROS 2 package

 ```bash
 wruser@ros2native:/work$ cd ros2_native/src